1099 papal election: Death of Urban II

 On 7 August 1098, the supporters of the antipope Clement III (Wibert of Ravenna) were still able to hold a synod in Santa Maria Rotunda.

-On 24 August 1098, Petrus Leonis was able to seize the Castel S. Angelo and drive the last forces of Emperor Henry IV from Rome.
+On 24 August 1098, Petrus Leonis was able to seize the Castel Sant'Angelo and drive the last forces of Emperor Henry IV from Rome.
 Pope Urban was able to return to Rome in November 1098.
 He summoned a church council, which met in S. Peter's Basilica from 24–30 April 1099; it confirmed the acts of the councils of Melfi and Piacenza and settled on the route by which the crusade would attack Jerusalem.
 It was two weeks before the death of the pope, on 14 July 1099, that the soldiers of the First Crusade won Jerusalem, news of which arrived in Rome only after his death.